a collection of notes on areas of personal interest

 This image has been developed from the photograph above, and is a distortion created in order to make it more geometrically accurate.
 As mentioned earlier, eighteen point geometry is not the easiest basis on which to form designs, but is particularly interesting in this case as elsewhere in the development much of the naqsh carved on faces of the building is based on eight- or six-point geometry – although another example, based on a spiral arrangement, is noted a little way above.

 The manner in which the pattern is likely to have been developed is also engaging.
 The craftsman who set it out probably started from the basis of either the horizontal or vertical lines centred through the circle, and then will have marked off thirty-six equal divisions around the circumference of the circle.
 The carved recesses each made accurately within that thirty-six marked pattern.
 An alternative method would have been for him to construct a 20° angle with straight edge and compass, bisecting it to form two 10° angles, and then repeating that around the perimeter.
-Yet another method of dividing a circle into eighteen equal angles is illustrated on one of the geometry pages.
+Yet another method of dividing a circle into eighteen equal angles is illustrated on one of the geometry pages, and here.

 Circling the central feature of the design there is a running pattern of thirty-six elements carved as what appear to be pairs of small parentheses.
 These have been created by overlapping circles with their tops and bottoms truncated, resulting in the pattern of running parentheses as shown in this rough analysis of the pattern illustrating nine pairs of arcs in one of the quadrants of the circle.
 The setting out is more sophisticated than is found in the older and traditional naqsh carvings in the peninsula.